JoaoBlimping/pigEngine/doNext.md

 at some point I should make some class that takes care of rendering for the user, not only would it be nicer, but it could also contain the screen height and stuff which would be good rather than storing it in assets. one day...

+Ok stream reader and backgrounds work nicely, so now what...
+I beleive it is now about time I started work on overworld scene.
+I'll probably find a million other things to do in the process, but that's ok.

+So it is going to need to have characters which do walk around and can be talked to. also maybe some can be activated simply by being stepped up to, so that they can act as doors and stuff. as far as talking goes they will simply be running a script that does stuff, however, in order to make them walk around I will need yet another new system, but I think I will just make up an enum of directions/ways they can move, and then make their list of movements be stored in a vector or something. oh yeah another thing is that characters will need to be able to basically completely changed depending on their personal variables and also global variables. that could be quite hard to write in nicely so that it isn't unweildly but also isn't inefficient. probably it will need to be some kind of script.

+no wait it won't need to be a script, it will just be some kind of thing where before each character sheet you specify the variable and it's value in order for this sheet to be able to go, but if many sheets are ready to go, the latest one wins.
+I guess it should be that it's between two values so that way you can do <,>,<=,>=, and =, though sadly not != but whatever.

+yeah so that will work well, then I just need to add a few other features and that will basically be the overworld done!!!!!!!!!!!!!!!!!!

 # 3/1/2016
 ok now I need to make new kinds of scene that make sense for this new world, I probably